Dream Maker (TV program)

-Dream Maker (Korean: 드림메이커; RR: Deurimmeikeo; MR: Tŭrimmeik'ŏ; also known as Dream Maker: The Search for the Next Global Pop Group) is a Filipino-South Korean boy group survival reality show produced by ABS-CBN Entertainment, MLD Entertainment and KAMP Global, hosted by Ryan Bang and Kim Chiu.
-The show premiered on A2Z and Kapamilya Channel from November 19, 2022, to February 12, 2023, replacing Hoy Love You 3 and was replaced by I Can See Your Voice on its fifth season.
-It is also streaming via iWantTFC and Kapamilya Online Live, with international broadcast via MYX Global and TFC.
-PIE Channel and TV5 aired alongside for the finale.
+Dream Maker (Korean: 드림메이커), also known as Dream Maker: The Search for the Next Global Pop Group, is a Philippine-South Korean boy group survival reality show.
+The show premiered on A2Z and Kapamilya Channel on November 19, 2022.

+Hosted by Ryan Bang and Kim Chiu, the show featured 62 contestants (known as Dream Chasers) compete to be part of a seven-piece boy band that will be trained and debut in South Korea as a global P-pop group.
+The show employed a panel of mentors from both the Philippines and South Korea who train and critique the contestants.

+The show concluded on February 12, 2023, where Jeromy Batac, Marcus Cabais, Kyler Chua, Vinci Malizon, Reyster Yton, Kim Ng and Winston Pineda formed the group Hori7on.

-Dream Maker is the second reality show of ABS-CBN involving boy groups after Pinoy Boyband Superstar in 2016.
+Dream Maker is the second reality show produced by ABS-CBN to spawn a boy band, following Pinoy Boyband Superstar in 2016, which formed BoyBandPH.

-Concept
+Overview

+Premise

 The format is similar to the South Korean survival show franchise Produce 101, where hopefuls will undergo rigorous training to debut as professional talents and performers.
 62 Dream Chasers will compete for the top 7 spots, who will be trained and debut in South Korea, and will be launched as a global P-pop group.

-Pre-show and marketing
+Development

 On September 5, 2022, a press conference and contract signing between ABS-CBN, MLD Entertainment, and KAMP Global was held announcing a Filipino idol survival show with auditions happening around the country through Star Hunt.
 Auditions were open for males aged 13 to 22 who are talented in singing, dancing, or rapping.
 It was held in multiple Ayala Malls within the month.
 The head of Star Magic, Laurenti Dyogi earlier stated:

 On November 4–6, 2022, the hosts and mentors were first announced on the national news program TV Patrol.
 A media conference was held three days later.
 On November 25, the official music video of Dream Maker theme song "Take My Hand" was released on music platforms.
 The contestants performed the theme song on the noontime variety shows It's Showtime and ASAP Natin 'To.

-An interactive program Dream Maker Pause and Play premiered on PIE Channel on January 9, 2023, hosted by DJ Jhai Ho and former MNL48 members Sela Guia and Gabb Skribikin.
+An interactive program Dream Maker Pause and Play aired on PIE Channel from January 9 to March 31, 2023, hosted by DJ Jhai Ho and former MNL48 members Sela Guia and Gabb Skribikin.

+Broadcast

+The program premiered on November 19, 2022 on A2Z and Kapamilya Channel.
+The show also streamed online on iWantTFC and Kapamilya Online Live, with international broadcast via MYX Global and TFC.
+PIE Channel and TV5 also aired the show for the finale episode.